What’s the best browser for streaming videos?

 - Published

-Best browsers for streaming movies in HD
+Best browsers for streaming videos in HD and 4K

-Safari for macOS users is the default web browser on all Macbooks, iMacs, iPhones and iPads regardless of what operating system they run on.
+Safari for macOS users is the default web browser on all MacBooks, iMacs, iPhones and iPads regardless of what operating system they run on.

-For those with HD monitors, using Edge, Explorer or Safari will give you an optimal viewing experience when you want to see every single detail of the CGI in the latest blockbuster.
+For those with HD monitors, using Edge or Safari will give you an optimal viewing experience when you want to see every single detail of the CGI in the latest blockbuster.
 If you’re wondering about the ever-popular Google Chrome, although it’s efficient and quick to load, it only streams at 720p – the same is true of Firefox and Opera.

-Best browsers for faster video streaming
+Fastest browsers for streaming videos

-Burn through as many episodes from your latest (and greatest?) boxset binge with the right desktop browser.
+Burn through as many episodes from your latest (and greatest?) box set binge with the right desktop browser.
 Choosing one that will give you fast internet streaming, like Google Chrome or Microsoft Edge, will keep your entertainment needs topped up.

-Best browsers for saving battery when streaming
+Best browsers for streaming on laptops

 The best part of getting a new laptop, regardless of the make and model, is that the battery lasts quite a while when fully charged.
 Naturally with age and time your battery relies on the charger a lot more.
 To help keep your battery performing well, you should use a browser that won’t zap the life out of your device when you’re streaming.
 We’ve ranked the best web browsers to use in order of battery-saving magic.